xiaoxianyu-office/mm/Mobs/Mobs.md

 ```

 #### Display
-Sets the display name of the mob.
+Set the display name of the mob.
 This option supports color codes and [placeholders].
 **The mob's name will not change or update on its own, you have to use [setname] mechanic to change or update it.**
 ```yml